dakaidan/GreenFuzz/README.md

 ## Build Instructions

 GreenAFL uses a Makefile to build both the preload library and test binaries.
+Please make sure CPPJoules is installed before build.

 ### Build Everything